Filter Options

 What are the options to extend my trip?

 “You have a number of options for extending your 5-day Kenyan safari.
 Kenya, with its idyllic coastline, is the perfect destination for a beach-and-bush combo.
 The white sandy beaches north and south of Mombasa offer the perfect setting for some relaxation after an eventful safari.
 Spending time on the coast will give you the opportunity to learn about the ancient Swahili culture and sample its fragrant cuisine.
-For a more-active end to your safari, you can easily add on a gorilla trekking trip in Uganda or Rwanda.
-Spending time with these great apes is a once-in-a-lifetime experience.
-Mountain addicts could consider climbing Africa’s highest mountain, Mt Kilimanjaro in Tanzania.
-Or Africa’s second-highest mountain, Mt Kenya, which is arguably more scenic and definitely more off-the-beaten-track. ”
+Mountain addicts could consider climbing Africa’s second-highest mountain, Kenya’s own Mt Kenya, which is arguably more scenic and definitely more off-the-beaten-track than Africa’s highest mountain, Tanzania’s Mt Kilimanjaro.”

 3